oferwald/transposh/readme.txt

 Wiki has proven itself quite a valid model on the Internet.
 More people have good intentions than bad intentions and that can be harnessed to get your message out to more people.
 Future versions will give more focus on preventing spammers from defacing sites

+= I have installed the plugin - automatic translation is on but nothing happens =

+The current implementation of automatic translation only works for people that have a privilege for translation, if you have enabled it for everyone (allowed anonymous translation) it will always work, Do remember that the results of translations that were made in a higher privilege level will be shown to lower priviledge levels.

+This comes from our view that auto-translation serves as a helper for real translation, at the future we might change this behavior

 == Screenshots ==

 1. This is a screen shot of a site using Transposh widget on the sidebar